-In 2017, as part of our recycling efforts, we worked with Kyoei Sangyo Co., Ltd. and overseas machine manufacturers (EREMA in Austria and SIPA in Italy) to succeed in developing F-to-P direct recycling technology expected to be effective in further reducing the environmental burden, and started manufacturing in the fall of 2018.
+In 2017, as part of our recycling efforts, we worked with Kyoei Sangyo Co., Ltd. and overseas machine manufacturers (EREMA in Austria and SIPA in Italy) to develop F-to-P direct recycling technology expected to be effective in further reducing the environmental burden and started full operation in fall of 2018.
 F-to-P direct recycling technology can directly manufacture preforms after processing crushed and cleaned flake from recycled PET bottles through a high-temperature dissolving process.
-Compared to the conventional system which required several processes such as crystallization and drying before manufacturing preforms, the F-to-P direct recycling technology can reduce CO2 emissions 25%\ (manufacturing 1kg of preforms for PET bottles).
+Compared to the conventional system which required several processes such as crystallization and drying before manufacturing preforms, the F-to-P direct recycling technology can reduce CO2 emissions 25% (manufacturing 1kg of preforms for PET bottles).
+We decided to expand the F-to-P manufacturing line in the Spring of 2019 and the second line started full operation in the Spring of 2020.
+We will promote the manufacturing of recycled PET bottles that have lower environmental impact through the expanded use of this technology.